The Road Not Taken (Fringe): Cultural references

 The episode contains many cultural references, which Annalee Newitz of io9 attributed to the episode's writers: "It was bound to happen that one day these four supernerds would get together and spawn an episode so packed with in-groupy pop culture references that smacking is probably in order."
 Peter and Walter reference the 1984 supernatural comedy film Ghostbusters while investigating the opening scene's case, and later debate the origin of the term pyrokinesis, coined by author Stephen King in his 1981 novel Firestarter.
-Emmanuel Grayson references the titular character of the 1982 science fiction film Star Trek II: The Wrath of Khan, as well as Romulans and the United Federation of Planets, when describing government conspiracies to Peter and Olivia.
+Emmanuel Grayson references the titular character of the 1982 science fiction film Star Trek II: The Wrath of Khan, as well as Romulans and the United Federation of Planets, when describing William Bell's conspiracies to Peter and Olivia.
 Grayson also believes himself to be Mr. Spock.
 This reference is made even more appropriate by the fact that Spock's mother was named Amanda Grayson.
 That Clint Howard played the character here gives further connection to Star Trek, having played Balok.

+The key conspiracy Grayson describes is the attempt by William Bell "To create super-soldiers, like Khan Noonien Singh, to defend us in the coming war [against] renegade Romulans from the future, here to change the time line, the sworn enemy of the federation."
+Strengthening the connection, William Bell will later be played in this series by Leonard Nimoy, the original Spock.

+Fourteen years later, this episode becomes a cultural forward reference for the Star Trek Strange New Worlds episode "Tomorrow and Tomorrow and Tomorrow", which shows us a Lieutenant La'an Noonien-Singh, descendant of Khan Noonien Singh, as that soldier fighting a Renegade Romulan time traveler who is attempting to change the timeline and prevent the formation of the Federation.
+This episode also plays with the idea of a seeming conspiracy theorist who is describing the actual plot reality.